EyupBEY/SURover/README.md

 It will create a beginner_tutorials folder which contains a package.xml and a CMakeLists.txt

 > cd ~/catkin_ws

-> catkin_make           building the packages in the workspace, under /opt/ros/noetic
+> catkin_make           build any catkin projects found in the src folder(by default) in the workspace
+> catkin_make --source my_src

 > . ~/catkin_ws/devel/setup.bash                To add the workspace to your ROS environment you need to source the generated setup file